dmytrokiparys/Search_Engine/README.md

 ### Starting

 To start using the application, create two files "config.json" and "reguests.json".
-These files must be located in the folder "config files".
+These files must be located in the folder "cmake-build-debug/config files".
 For example config.json, request.json and files to search already created.

 **config.json example**